facebook pixel

 • money icon

 How is SSDI calculated?
-Monthly Social Security Disability payment amounts are calculated based on your salary before you become disabled and the number of years you worked while paying Social Security taxes.
+Monthly Social Security Disability payment amounts are calculated based on your salary before you became disabled and the number of years you worked while paying Social Security taxes.

 On SSA’s website, you can access benefit estimate calculators to estimate potential disability, retirement, and survivor benefits using different retirement dates and levels of future earnings.
 The estimates are based on the information you enter and are not linked to your earnings history.